InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/source-code-inventory.md

 ### For the Organization, Legal Entity and Project maintainers

-* We have explicit policies at Organization and Legal Entity level on source code strategy (e.g., where to create new repository or how to select the right sharing level)
+* We have explicit policies at Organization and Legal Entity level on source code strategy (e.g., where to create new repository or how to select the right sharing level).
 * We can find all source code touched, shared and consumed within the Organization or Legal Entity and take actions as needed.
 * We can measure the diversity of contributions and resulting business value for our project.
 * We can identify technical debt and determine the priorities for retirement (e.g., dead APIs/source).